JibbSmart/JoyShockMapper/README.md

 These modifiers can enable you to work around in game tap and holds, or convert one form of press into another.
 Here's a few example of how you can make use of those modifiers.

 ```
-ZL = ^RMOUSE RMOUSE  # ADS toggle on tap
+ZL = ^RMOUSE\ RMOUSE_ # ADS toggle on tap and release the toggle on hold
 E  = !C\ !C/          # Convert in game toggle crouch to regular press
 UP = !1\ 1            # Convert Batarang throw double press to hold press
 W  = R E\             # In Halo MCC, reload on tap but apply E right away to cover for in-game hold processing
 -,S = SPACE+          # Turbo press for button mash QTEs.
 No one likes to button mash :(
 R3 = !1\ LMOUSE+ !Q/  # Half life melee button
 UP,UP = !ENTER\ LSHIFT\ !G\ !L\ !SPACE\ !H\ !F\ !ENTER/ # Pre recorded message
 UP,E = BACKSPACE+     # Erase pre recorded message if I change my mind
 ```

-Take note that the Simultaneous Press and Double Press bindings (but not Chorded Press) below introduce delays in the raising of the events (notably StartPress) until the right mapping is determined.
-Those time windows are not added but events will be pushed together within a frame or two.
+Take note that the Simultaneous Press below introduce delays in the raising of the events (notably StartPress) until the right mapping is determined.
+Those time windows are not added but events will be pushed together within a poll callback or two.

+Also, Double Press bindings has some special timing handling in order to give the user the option to have the first binding skippable or not.
+See its [dedicated section](#15-double-press) below for details

 Finally, Here is a graph containing a comprehensive description of when the button events are raised over the course of a press.
 ```